 Judges: Hon`ble Justice Ramesh Ranganathan, Chairperson & Hon`ble Seema Gupta, Technical Member (Electricity)

 Date of Judgement: 17.01.2025

+Area of Law: PPA Disputes (Payment of Capacity Charges)

 The Appellate Tribunal for Electricity upheld the order of the Central Electricity Regulatory Commission, holding that: 1.
 The procurers (UP discoms) were obligated to pay capacity charges and transmission charges for the entire contracted capacity of 361 MW made available by the seller (MB Power) from April 1, 2017 to May 16, 2017, even though the procurers had scheduled only 277 MW during this period.
 2. The seller was not required to provide a 60-day advance preliminary written notice and a 30-day advance final written notice before commencing supply of power through the operationalization of the remaining 169 MW under long-term open access (LTOA), as the initial commencement of supply had already taken place in August 2015.
 3. The procurers were liable to reimburse the transmission charges paid by the seller for the contracted capacity, irrespective of the actual usage, as per the terms of the power purchase agreement.
 The Tribunal noted that the procurers had acknowledged the fulfillment of the condition precedent by the seller regarding obtaining LTOA, and had also agreed to the revised scheduled delivery date.
 It found no merit in the procurers' arguments and dismissed the appeal, upholding the decision of the Central Electricity Regulatory Commission.